nishit546/CGxSU_Semester_1/DBMS/00_Outline.md

 ### 7. Transaction Management

-  1.Transaction: A sequence of database operations performed as a single unit.
+   1.Transaction: A transaction is a sequence of one or more database operations performed as a single logical unit of work.

-  2.ACID Properties: Rules that ensure reliable transaction processing.

-  3.Atomicity: Either all operations occur or none occur.
+  2.Atomicity: Either all operations of a transaction are completed successfully, or none of them are performed.

-  4.Consistency: The database remains valid before and after the transaction.
+  3.Consistency: A transaction ensures that the database moves from one valid state to another without
+    violating any rules or constraints.

+  4.Isolation: Multiple transactions can run simultaneously without affecting each other's intermediate results.

   5.Isolation: Transactions do not interfere with each other.